 When planning a diving trip, it’s always best to be cautious.
 If you’re able, bring backup gear in case something breaks during the trip.
 Packing an extra mask, fin straps and small repair kit can save your vacation should the unexpected occur.

 If you’re planning on bringing a diving lamp, please check with your air carrier to ensure that they’re allowed on board as policies vary between airlines.
 If allowed, pack lamps in your carry-on luggage and ensure that the energy source is disconnected from the light to prevent accidental functioning during the flight.

 If you ever have any questions about what is allowed and prohibited, contact the airline for further clarification.

 Belize Dive Haven would love to host you for your next diving trip.
-Currently, we’re offering reduced prices for preview bookings, but it’s limited time promotion.

 Just 30 miles from Belize City, Belize Dive Haven is located in pristine Turneffe Atoll.
 Consisting of creeks, lagoons, mangrove islands and cays, the atoll is home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.